 RUSSELL, Robert Henry (1819-1882) (On acute pneumonia).
 Russell is noted in the printed Edinburgh list as being from Ireland - where he was born - but he had lived in Quebec since childhood.
 He was the brother of James P. Russell (1846) and Francis M. Russell (1853).
 He was registered (in Lower Canada) in 1843.
 See: Canniff.

 TUPPER, Charles (1821-1915) (On the mechanism and management of parturition, illustrated by a report of 116 cases.)
 Nova Scotia.
 One of the "Fathers of Confederation" (DCB)

 ALLEN, James (On the principal deformity of the pelvis in relation to parturition).
 Nova Scotia.
 Listed in NS Medical Register for 1857

 HACKETT, James Stephen (On asphyxia) Canada

 PARKER, Daniel McNeill (1822-1907) (On the mechanism and management of parturition) Nova Scotia.
-He was present at the 1867 meeting that preceeded the foundation of the Canadian Medical Association.
+He was present at the 1867 meeting that preceeded the foundation of the Canadian Medical Association and in 1870 was elected as the 3rd President of the CMA.
 Obituary Maritime Medical News v.
 19:11 1907 pp 438-40 and Parker, William Frederick.
 Daniel McNeill Parker, MD: his ancestry and a memoir of his life : Toronto : W. Briggs, 1910.